get Polish citizenship by descent and get a Polish passport

 get Polish citizenship by descent

-If the people at RAF Northolt cannot do much for you, or you would like to track down a more exhaustive set of military records, a list of other institutions and their address can be found here.
+If the people at RAF Northolt cannot do much for you, or you would like to track down a more exhaustive set of military records, check out this list of institutions which hold information on Polish military personnel records or specific combat units.

 The National Archives in Kew, London

 The main stumbling block in my application was getting a document stating that my grandfather did not acquire British citizenship.
-This is called a “Letter of no evidence”, and can be obtained from the National Archives.
+This is called a “Letter of no evidence”, and can be obtained from the National Archives in Kew, southwest London.
 It is a crucial document, as my lawyers pointed out:

 The Polish authorities have to know whether your grandfather was a British citizen or not.
 We have two options: